Inedo/inedo-docs/Content/installation/logging/diagnostic-center.md

 ## Log Collection & Transmission

+**This feature used to be called Customer Experience Improvement Program (CEIP)**, as it was originally intended to connect usage telemetry.
+However, we only use the collected data for troubleshooting specific problems and thus renamed the feature to "Log Collection & Transmission"; it will still be called CEIP in product versions released prior to November 2024.

 :::(Warning)
 We do not recommend enabling this feature unless you're actively working with one of our support engineers
 :::